liquid-labs/policy-home-lockdown/policy/families/Home Lockdown Framework.md

 * [Making Essential Trips]( {{ .families.procedures.MAKING_ESSENTIAL_TRIPS }}): provides step-by-step instructions on how to make essential trips as safely as possible.
 * [Returning to the Home]( {{ .families.procedures.RETURNING_TO_THE_HOME }}): provides step-by-step instructions for how to minimize chance of bringing infection into the home.
 * [Isolating Individuals within the Household]({{ .families.procedures.ISOLATING_INDIVIDUALS_WITHIN_THE_HOUSEHOLD }}): provide a checklist of steps to prepare for isolating an individual within a household.

+## Guidelines for necessary work outside the home